 Sawdust is collected through the holes in a base plate.
 The better dust collection is, the smoother the sanded surface is as less sanding dust gets in between the sander and the surface.

 Trigger Switch and Trigger Switch Lock

-Most of the sanders have a switch that can be rubberized for better dust protection.
+Most of the sanders have a switch that is rubberized for better dust protection.
 Some of them also can have a trigger with a lock on a side for easier control.

-Whilst small, compact random orbital sanders usually have a single speed, some of them also can feature a variable speed which is usually controlled by a trigger switch or speed control dial and allows to use different speeds for specific tasks.
+While small, compact random orbital sanders usually have a single speed, some of them come with variable speed as well, which is usually controlled by a trigger switch or speed control dial and allows them to run at different speeds for specific tasks.

 Rubberized Grip and Handles

-It’s important to have when working for longer periods of time as it reduces user fatigue and tingling sensation in the hands.
+It’s essential to have when working for more extended periods as it reduces user fatigue and tingling sensation in the hands.